zhaoyu-li/DL4TP/README.md

 1. **LEAN-GitHub: Compiling GitHub LEAN Repositories for a Versatile LEAN Prover** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2407.17227.pdf) [Lean]

    *Wu, Zijian and Wang, Jiayu and Lin, Dahua and Chen, Kai*

+1. **DeepSeek-Prover-V1.
+5: Harnessing Proof Assistant Feedback for Reinforcement Learning and Monte-Carlo Tree Search** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2408.08152.pdf) [Lean]

+   *Xin, Huajian and Ren, ZZ and Song, Junxiao and Shao, Zhihong and Zhao, Wanjia and Wang, Haocheng and Liu, Bo and Zhang, Liyue and Lu, Xuan and Du, Qiushi and Gao, Wenjun and Zhu, Qihao and Yang, Dejian and Gou, Zhibin and Wu, Z.F. and Luo, Fuli and Ruan, Chong*

 ### Proof Search